soxueren/atsd/api/data/properties/query.md

 | exactMatch | boolean | `key` match operator. _Exact_ match if true, _partial_ match if false.
 Default: **false**.<br>_Exact_ match selects a record with exactly the same `key` as requested.<br>_Partial_ match selects records with `key` that contains requested fields but may also include other fields.|
 | keyTagExpression| string | Expression for matching properties with specified keys or tags.<br>Example: `keys.file_system LIKE '/u*'` or `tags.fs_type == 'ext4'`.<br>Use `lower()` function to ignore case, for example `lower(keys.file_system) LIKE '/u*'`|

-* Key and tag values are case-insensitive.
+* Key values and tag values are case-sensitive.
+* Key names and tags names are care-sensitive.

 #### Entity Filter Fields